PersonifyJS/personify.js/README.md

 };

 //
-// Instantiate a new Personify object and pass in OAth credentials
+// Instantiate a new Personify object and pass in OAuth credentials
 // inside of an object literal
 //
 var P = new Personify(config);